tanishagerg/SRNCA/blogpost.md

 * Using non-linear PCA (neural network autoencoders) to capture non-linear interactions between and generate effective combinations of hyperparameters.
 * Using evolution strategies to augment random search by updating hyperparameters distributions over multiple generations to find an optimal set of hyperparameters

 It was nice to see first-hand how well the SRNCA can learn textures, even from pictures of random plants around my house.
-If you would like to do some hyperparameter exploration on this model yourself, you can use [link for my notebook].
+If you would like to do some hyperparameter exploration on this model yourself, you can use [this notebook that I used](https://www.kaggle.com/code/tanishagerg/srnca-textures/edit).

 ## Sources